-That doesn’t mean that owning a franchise is off-limits though – because while you may not have thousands of dollars sitting in your bank account ready to invest, there are ways to generate capital.
+That doesn’t mean that starting a franchise is off-limits!
+Just because you may not have thousands of dollars sitting in your bank account ready to invest, doesn’t meaning you can’t start a franchise.
+In fact, there are several ways to generate capital.
 Here’s a step-by-step guide to starting a business… even when you don’t have the funds you need right now.

-There are a number of ways you can go about securing the funds you need to invest in a franchise.
+There are a number of ways you can go about securing the funds you need to start a franchise.
 Not all of these will be right for you, so look into each option carefully.

 It’s an oldie, but a goodie.
 Yes, you might want to ditch the suit and start creating the life you’ve always wanted NOW – but sometimes, patience isn’t just a virtue, it’s a necessity.
 Devise and commit to a solid savings plan, and work towards your goal of business ownership.
 It may be a long road, but you’ll know in your heart if it’s worth it.